 Did you know that there are two unique globes in Watertown’s past?
 One resides at Perkins, where its 13-foot circumference continues to attract students and visitors alike; the Watertown Free Public Library holds sketches and a patent for the other.
 Behind the objects lies a tale of local innovators working against the odds for the sake of education.
 Read on to learn the Perkins’s side of the story; for the Library’s side, visit their blog.

-In 1837, Samuel Gridley Howe was determined to make a have a large globe created for Perkins students that is still on display in the Perkins Museum.
-The resulting globe is impressive: it has a 13-foot circumference, is comprised of over 600 pieces of wood, and features a 53-inch diameter.
+In 1837, Samuel Gridley Howe was determined to have a large globe created for Perkins students that is still on display in the Perkins Museum.
+The resulting globe is impressive: it is comprised of over 600 pieces of wood, has a 13-foot circumference, and features a 53-inch diameter.
 It is designed to be able to be revolved in any direction.
 But who designed and created that magnificent object?

 Stephen Preston Ruggles was born on July 4, 1808 in Windsor, Vermont.
 In a 1936 edition of The Lantern, Perkins registrar Anna Gardner Fish, wrote “How fortunate indeed was [Howe] to find at his right hand a helper of understanding mind, or inventive skills and of mechanical knowledge and precision.”